kiboschool/course-industry-experience-1/src/lessons/work-reflections/assignment-eval.md

 </aside>

-To close out your industry experience, you will need to obtain a written evaluation from your supervisor.
+To close out your industry experience, you will obtain a written evaluation from your supervisor.

 To complete the assignment:
 - Share the <a href="https://docs.google.com/document/d/1k4CAKEqU6CU26PzQq9AlPT7a8VKCg_mR95XNqSVCwpw/edit?usp=sharing" target="_blank">evaluation rubric and instructions</a> with your supervisor